tibs/beyond-spellchecking-talk/slides.rst

 textlint_

-Rules are written as plugins using JavaScript.
+Rules are written as plugins using JavaScript

 .. _textlint: https://textlint.github.io/